elopio/docs/source/includes/_architecture.md

 <code class="block">geth --unlock 0 --testnet --rpc --ws --rpccorsdomain "http://localhost:8080" --wsorigins '127.0.0.1' </code>

 The <code>--ws</code> flag allows WebSocket connections, which are recommended for speed.
 The <code>--rpccorsdomain</code> and <code>--wsorigins</code> flags specify what domains are allowed to send RPC requests to your Geth node.
 Here <code>http://localhost:8080</code> is whitelisted; this is the default address where the <a href="https://github.com/AugurProject/augur-ui">Augur UI client</a> is served, if you build Augur locally.
-To use your local Ethereum node with a remote (hosted) Augur client, you will need to set <code>--rpccorsdomain</code> and/or <code>--wsorigins</code> to your host's address; for example, if the remote host is at <code>http://app.augur.net</code>, then you would use <code>http://app.augur.net</code> for <code>--rpccorsdomain</code> and <code>--wsorigins</code>.</aside>
+To use your local Ethereum node with a remote (hosted) Augur client, you will need to set <code>--rpccorsdomain</code> and/or <code>--wsorigins</code> to your host's address; for example, if the remote host is at <code>https://dev.augur.net</code>, then you would use <code>https://dev.augur.net</code> for <code>--rpccorsdomain</code> and <code>--wsorigins</code>.</aside>

 **Note to Geth users:** Since Geth's RPC server uses regular (unencrypted) HTTP, the Augur app must also use regular HTTP to communicate with a local Geth node.

 Hosted Ethereum Node
 -----------
-Since many users may not wish to go to the trouble of running a full Ethereum node solely to use Augur, the Augur development team maintains a public Ethereum node on the Rinkeby test network (while in beta) at `rinkeby.ethereum.nodes.augur.net`, which is used automatically by [https://app.augur.net](https://app.augur.net) (and by [local.augur.net](http://local.augur.net) if a local Ethereum node is not detected).
+Since many users may not wish to go to the trouble of running a full Ethereum node solely to use Augur, the Augur development team maintains a public Ethereum node on the Rinkeby test network at `rinkeby.ethereum.nodes.augur.net`, which is used automatically by [https://dev.augur.net](https://dev.augur.net).

 <img src="images/architecture_hosted.svg" onerror="this.src='images/architecture_hosted.png'">